-The term 'future generations' refer to 'those that [sic] will come into existence after all those living now have ceased to exist'.
+The term "future generations" refer to "those that [sic] will come into existence after all those living now have ceased to exist8."
 Some writings also include today's children when referring to future generations.
-In determining whether we are protecting the right to food of these generations, it should first be established whether they poses any rights which must be protected.
-It further falls to be established whether there rests any corollary obligations upon the present generation in relation to the rights of future generations.
+In determining whether we are protecting the right to food of these generations, it should first be established whether they posses any rights which must be protected.
+It further falls to be established whether there rests any corollary obligations upon the present generation.
 This chapter will focus on the principle of intergenerational equity and the relationship between different generations.
 Under the principle of intergenerational equity there rest certain obligations upon the present generation with regard to the environment and natural resources.
 It is based on these obligations that it can be argued that we owe a duty to future generations to protect the environmental resource base which forms the foundation of each generation's ability to feed themselves.

 The chapter will commence by discussing how the concept of obligations towards future generations are included in other areas of law, religion, philosophy and politics.
-This will be followed by an examination of the principles of intergenerational equity in Part II.
-Part III will present arguments against the principle of intergenerational equity, followed by a discussion of the legal recognition of the principle in Part IV.
+This will be followed by an examination of the principles of intergenerational equity in Part 1.2.
+Part 1.3 will present arguments against the principle of intergenerational equity, followed by a discussion of the legal recognition of the principle in Part 1.4.